 "As a parent and member of the community, I remain very interested in our children's education in our fast-growing School District."

 Jeff Wray attended and graduated from the Kennewick School District in Kennewick, Washington.
 After high school, he focused on his career before later earning a bachelor’s degree in education from Washington State University.
-Wray’s family, his wife and three children moved to the Woodland area a little more than two-and-a-half-years ago.
+Wray’s family, his wife and two children moved to the Woodland area in 2017

 “I want a way to give back to the Woodland, a community that welcomed me with open arms.
 I love and appreciate the small-town feel Woodland offers and serving on the school board seemed like a good fit with my skill set.”

-Tom Guthrie and his wife have three children attending Woodland Public Schools - their oldest will graduate from Woodland High School with the Class of 2020 and their two youngest are both attending North Fork Elementary School: one in fourth grade and one in second grade.
+Tom Guthrie and his wife have three children attending Woodland Public Schools - their oldest graduated from Woodland High School with the Class of 2020 and their two youngest are both attending North Fork Elementary School and Woodland Middle School.

 “For me, if there’s a way for me to help our schools, I want to do it,” said Guthrie.
 “Woodland has excellent teachers, and if you have excellent teachers, your schools will offer the community’s children an excellent education.”